bg-icon

 All investments are classified as sustainable under SFDR Article 2(17), with no derivative use.

 Monitoring involves assessing contributions to environmental goals, DNSH adherence, and governance.
-This includes both quantitative objectives, like reducing emissions of CO2, PM2.5, PM10, NOx, and CO, and qualitative goals, such as noise reduction and increased renewable energy use.
-Impact is measured at both borrower and fund levels using borrower-provided data, verified by third-party sources, public databases, and industry reports.
+This includes both quantitative objectives like avoiding emissions of CO2, substitution of abiotic raw materials and products and avoiding waste, and qualitative objectives like attaining a contribution to achieving the UNSDGs, decreasing the funding gap for Dutch innovative SMEs and enabling and accelerating the circular economy transition.
+Impact is measured at both borrower and fund levels using borrower-provided data.

 The Fund acknowledges data limitations, including potential inaccuracies and incomplete reporting by borrowers.
-To mitigate this, it enforces strict reporting requirements, engages actively with borrowers, and verifies data through independent sources.
-Regular audits and engagements ensure compliance, and breaches can trigger penalties or loan recovery.
+To mitigate this, it enforces strict reporting requirements, engages actively with borrowers, and verifies data where necessary.
+Regular engagement ensure compliance, and breaches can trigger penalties or loan recovery.

 Due diligence involves comprehensive assessments of each investment’s suitability, including market, financial, technical, legal, and ESG considerations.
 If risks are identified, the Fund may require corrective actions, alter loan terms, or reject the investment.
 The Investment Committee validates each opportunity, ensuring all eligibility criteria are met.